Janpot/i18n-test/README.md

 ## How it works:

-a special loader for `client/locales/*.json` which transforms the contained tags to react compomnents.
+a special loader for `client/locales/*.json` which transforms the contained tags to react components.

 for instance: